-The fellowship is open to all scholars, national and international, who meet application terms.
-International scholars are appointed under a J-1 visa only (Research Scholar status).
-No exceptions can be made, and the Penn Humanities Forum reserves the right to cancel awards if the recipient is unable to meet this condition.
+Visa eligibility: International scholars outside of North America are appointed under a J-1 visa (Research Scholar status).
+Scholars seeking to hold an H-1B visa during the fellowship year at Penn are ineligible (no exceptions can be made).
+The Wolf Humanities Center reserves the right to cancel awards if the recipient is unable to meet this condition.
 Applicants should consult the international programs office at their current university to confirm eligibility before applying for this fellowship.

-Call for Applications
+2018-2019 Call for Applications

-Application Deadline: October 15, 2015
+Application Deadline: October 15, 2017

-Scholars who received or will receive their PhD between December 2007 and December 2015 are eligible to apply.
-You must have your degree in hand or have passed your defense no later than December 2015 to be eligible.
-Your application will not be considered unless this condition is met (i.e., you are ineligible to apply if you will defend or otherwise submit your dissertation anytime in 2016).
+Scholars who received or will receive their PhD between December 2009 and December 2017 are eligible to apply.
+You must have your degree in hand or have passed your defense no later than December 2017 to be eligible.
+Your application will not be considered unless this condition is met (i.e., you are ineligible to apply if you will defend or otherwise submit your dissertation anytime in 2018).

 During their year in residence, Fellows pursue their proposed research, are required to teach one undergraduate seminar during the year, and must also participate in the Forum's weekly Mellon Research Seminar (Tuesdays, 12:00–1:50), presenting their research at one of those seminars.